coralbits/coralpages/README.md

 prototype in Python proved very useful, in rust its extremely usefull as the speed increase is incredible (10x in my tests, normally sub ms for a full page render).

+## How to test

+The best way to test is via the page editor, which is available at https://github.com/coralbits/coralpages-editor/.

+## How to use

+Coralpages is a microservice.
+Its not a end user facing product.
+You MUST use it from your frontend code, via its API.

+The most common way is to have the editor available somehwere in your infrastructure, and make your frontend render the pages.

+If unsure about security, the most sensible way is to only allow to access the rendered pages on your public frontend.
+On your private allow to post and put to the page API.
+And if want to allow edit, add access to the whole GET/POST/PUT/DELETE API.

 ## Features

 - [ ] Flexible store configuration support.
 Can have sveral stores, each with a diferent backend.